BenMoses/coding-challenges/wc/node/readme.md

 5. Attempted to divide into units but again isn't worth it.
 6. Tried adding a man page, but it requires manual install so not worth it

+## TODO:

+1. Make the program more efficient, currently I'm loading it twice one after the other
+2. Investigate readFile vs dataStream

 ## Links:

 https://codingchallenges.fyi/challenges/challenge-wc